TALENT AND ORGANIZATIONAL DEVELOPMENT

-To this end, we have launched many new organizational and expertise development programs in recent years: a development program for sales personnel and sales managers and a trainee program for talented young sales staff, management programs for new, mid-level and experienced managers, arenas of expertise in market analysis, sales, growth and organizational development, and board reviews of innovation and organization.
-Several expertise development projects have also been initiated throughout the group.
+To this end, we have launched many new organizational and expertise development programs in recent years: a development program for sales personnel and sales managers, a trainee program for young talents and management programs for new and experienced managers.

 In a media market that is constantly undergoing rapid change and facing tougher competition, and in a labor market with a growing demand for highly skilled people, we need organizations that can perform better than ever before.
 That is why development of our organization and expertise is one of the cornerstones of Schibsted’s strategy for the future.